Modular Construction: The Industrialized Solution for Disaster Recovery

 1. Speed: Factories Don't Wait

-When disaster strikes, traditional site construction stops, but modular factories don't.
+After a disaster, traditional site construction stops, but modular factories don't.

 New York City proved this after Hurricane Sandy.
-Through its Build It Back - Modular Program, the city simply added factory-built housing to its essential recovery toolkit.
+Through its Build It Back Modular Program, the city simply added factory-built housing to its essential recovery toolkit.

 “This option gets families home faster by cutting construction time in half and will serve as a model for storm recovery efforts across the country.”